torquebox/torquebox.org/news/2011-08-23-stomp-chat-demo-part2.md

 For messages intended for the public, our event-handler simply posts the raw text as a message to the `/public` STOMP destination.
-No headers, either sender nor recipient are set.
+No headers, neither sender nor recipient are set.

 For private messages being sent to a specific individual, our event-handler sets the `recipient` (but not sender) header, and